SimeonHristov99/ML_24-25/Week_07 - Support Vector Machines. Decision Trees. Bagging. Boosting/README.md

 **Description:**

 Repeat the previous exercise with a **non-linear** SVM.
+Like in previous task, set `C=100`.
 Create a plot of the binary classifier for class `1` vs. rest.

 **Acceptance criteria:**